DNS over HTTPS (DoH) activation in Chrome

 DNS over HTTPS

-In the Target field, add the following text to the end of the path and press Save.
+In the Target field, add the following text at the end of the shortcut path and click Save.

 The text above will configure Chrome to use the Cloudflare DoH server.
 You can choose anyone other DoH server you want.